 Blog

 I know this is easier said than done, but blogging is one of the best things you can do and shows that your website and business are priorities to you.
 Every time you blog, you create a new page or pages on your site.
-Google is going to notice that and keep coming back for more.
+Google will notice that and keep coming back for more.
 Blogging also sets you apart as an expert in your field and shows you know what you’re talking about.

 Photos